A criterion for density of the isoperiodic leaves in rank 1 affine invariant suborbifolds: Framework

 \begin{dfn} Let $\M$ be a affine invariant orbifold.
 The field of definition of $\M$ is the smallest subfield $k(\M)$ of $\mathbb{R}$ such that any $V$ as in \eqref{localmodel} can be written as $V = V_0 \otimes_{k(\M)} \mathbb{R}$, where $V_0$ is a $k(\M)$-linear subspace of $H^1(S,\Sigma,k(\M))$ \end{dfn}

 By definition, affine invariant orbifolds are cut out by real linear equations and the field of definition of $\M$ is thus the smallest subfield of $\mathbb{R}$ in which those linear equations take their coefficients.
-Wright has proved that the field of definition can be computed using periodic translation surfaces: let $(X,\omega)$ be a translation surface. the quadratic form $\omega \otimes \overline{\omega}$ induces a flat metric on $X$, away from the singularities of $\omega$.
-We say that $(X,\omega)$ is periodic in direction $\theta$ if the geodesic rays in direction $\theta$ are either periodic, or saddle connections (they start and end at singularities of $\omega$).
-It is well known that if a translation surface is periodic in a given direction, it is decomposed as a union of cylinders (those are subsets isometric to $[0,h] \times \mathbb{R} / c \mathbb{Z}$) whose boundary components are union of saddle connections in direction $\theta$).
+We shall say that an affine invariant orbifold is arithmetic if $k(\M)=\mathbb{Q}$ and nonarithmetic otherwise.
+Wright proved that the field of definition can be computed using periodic translation surfaces: let $q$ be a translation surface.
+The bilinear form $\omega_q \otimes \overline{\omega_q}$ induces a metric on $X_q$ that is flat away from the singularities of $\omega$.
+We say that $q$ is periodic in direction $\theta$ if the geodesic rays in direction $\theta$ are either periodic, or saddle connections (paths that start and end at singularities of $\omega_q$).
+It is well known that if a translation surface is periodic in a given direction, it is decomposed as a finite union of cylinders, which are subsets isometric to $[0,h] \times \mathbb{R} / c \mathbb{Z}$ and whose boundary components are union of saddle connections in direction $\theta$.
 Wright proved the following in \cite{wright2015cylinder}: